vercel/next.js/docs/api-reference/next.config.js/rewrites.md

 ## Header, Cookie, and Query Matching

-Note: this feature is still experimental and not covered by semver and is to be used at your own risk until it is made stable.

 To only match a rewrite when header, cookie, or query values also match the `has` field can be used.
 Both the `source` and all `has` items must match for the rewrite to be applied.

 `has` items have the following fields: